Susan Wyche, PhD

 Visitors arrive at the zoo expecting to see certain animals.
 Participants wished they could have a list of which animals are off-exhibit (and why) before they are immersed in their visit.
 Having this information upfront could help the visitors plan a more enjoyable visit.
 Not only would it decrease emotional disappointment and abate challenging child management situations, but also help visitors save some steps.

 The app clearly denotes, in three different ways, which animals are currently unavailable for viewing.
 The redundancy was intentional to help users access this critical information no matter how they use the app.
+This promotes a sense of control and reduces ambiguity.

 Overall, feedback about this new zoo visitor app was very positive from all users.
-In fact, one usability testing participant even said, “I wish it was real.”
+In fact, one usability testing participant mentioned, “I wish it was real.”
 Prior to this study, none of the participants (i.e., zoo visitors) I spoke with had ever used a zoo app.
 One participant had commented, “I have never used a zoo app.
 I’ve never even thought about one.”
 By the end of each evaluation testing session, users expressed interest in using the app during their zoo visit(s).
 One participant said, “When you first talked about this, I really couldn’t foresee me using one very often.
 I could see myself using this at every zoo I go to.”

 This project was a pilot study.
 Due to time constraints, only a very small, representative sample of zoo visitors were interviewed at the beginning of the study.
 The data collected from these participants were used as inspiration for design.
 A more formal data analysis is needed to tease out additional insights.